The Great Reset & the Fourth Industrial Revolution

 ‘Then the king of the north shall come… Afterward he shall turn his face to the coastlands and shall capture many of them… And he shall stir up his power and his heart against the king of the south with a great army.
 And the king of the south shall wage war with an exceedingly great and mighty army, but he shall not stand, for plots shall be devised against him…’

-The King of the North finds reason to attack the coastlands or isles which in the Bible are always associated with the far East.
-In this case, southeast Asia.
 Isaiah 66:19, ESV: ‘… to Tarshish , Pul, and Lud, who draw the bow, to Tubal and Javan, to the coastlands far away, that have not heard my fame or seen my glory…’ Pul, is not a mis-translation of Put or Phut.
 It is a name of a king; a King of Asshur and a reference to Assyria.
 Russia then turns its attention to the King of the South and defeats them in their first encounter.

-‘At the time appointed he shall return and come into the south, but it shall not be this time as it was before.
+Daniel: ‘At the time appointed he shall return and come into the south, but it shall not be this time as it was before.
 For ships of Kittim shall come against him, and he shall be afraid and withdraw, and shall turn back and be enraged and take action against the holy covenant… and profane the temple and fortress, and shall take away the regular burnt offering.
-And they shall set up the abomination that makes desolate‘ – Matthew 24:15.
+And they shall set up the abomination that makes desolate’ – Matthew 24:15.

-At some point, Kitti is either part of those nations amalgamated as the King of the South, and Indonesia’s military and naval power is formidable enough to fight Russia and Europe, or more likely, the verse is a veiled reference to a naval cavalcade, of various confederate nations travelling from a base in Kittim.
+At some point, Kittim is either part of those nations amalgamated as the King of the South, and Indonesia’s military and naval power is formidable enough to fight Russia and Europe, or more likely, the verse is a veiled reference to a naval cavalcade, of various confederate nations travelling from a base in Kittim.
 It is plausible that Indonesia could accommodate a military and naval presence within its strategically positioned islands in southeast Asian waters.
-This enlargement of the King of the South alliance creates a powerful navy, that wins a confrontation against the King of the North, scaring them into retreat.
+This enlargement of the King of the South alliance creates a powerful navy, which wins a confrontation against the King of the North, scaring them into retreat.

-In wrathful response, the abomination of desolation is committed and marks the beginning of the great tribulation some thirty days later and a final three and one half year period [a prophetic 1260 days] before the Son of Man returns – Daniel 9:27, 12:11, Matthew 24:21-22.
+In wrathful response, the abomination of desolation is committed and marks the beginning of the great tribulation some thirty days later and a final three and one half year period; a prophetic 1260 days before the Son of Man returns – Daniel 9:27, 12:11, Matthew 24:21-22.

-At the time of the end, the king of the south shall attack him, but the king of the north shall rush upon him like a whirlwind, with chariots and horsemen, and with many ships… He shall stretch out his hand against the countries, and the land of Egypt or Mizra shall not escape.
-He shall become ruler of the treasures of gold and of silver, and all the precious things of Egypt, and the Libyans or Phut and the Cushites shall follow in his train.
+Daniel: ‘At the time of the end, the king of the south shall attack him, but the king of the north shall rush upon him like a whirlwind, with chariots and horsemen, and with many ships He shall stretch out his hand against the countries, and the land of Egypt [Mizra] shall not escape.
+He shall become ruler of the treasures of gold and of silver, and all the precious things of Egypt, and the Libyans [Phut] and the Cushites shall follow in his train.
 But news from the east and the north shall alarm him, and he shall go out with great fury to destroy and devote many to destruction.’

 Ezekiel 27:10